pruthviishere/Post2Bookmark.AI/README.md

-All bookmarks are stored locally on your machine. make sure llama3.2:latest is install and running as ollama device https://github.com/ollama/ollama/issues/4115#issuecomment-2254177024
+All bookmarks are stored locally on your machine. make sure llama3.2:latest is install and running as ollama device https://github.com/ollama/ollama/issues/4115#issuecomment-2254177024 after the executing command you need to restart Ollama.

 The extension is now ready to use! 🎉